girishgreek/nodejs-ebay-api/README.md

 ### History

-1. I created this module in 2012, for one of the first Node.js apps I ever launched, and built it out enough to handle my use cases at the time.
+1. [He](https://github.com/benbuckman) created this module in 2012, for one of the first Node.js apps he ever launched, and built it out enough to handle his use cases at the time.
-2. Since then, [several other people][network] have contributed to the module.
+2. Since then, [several other people](https://github.com/benbuckman/nodejs-ebay-api/network) have contributed to the module.
-3. I decided, after reviewing the alternatives and finding nothing better, to revive this module again for a project in October 2015.
-I've pulled in improvements from various forks, refactored most of the code, and started adding tests.
+3. He decided, after reviewing the alternatives and finding nothing better, to revive this module again for a project in October 2015.
+He has pulled in improvements from various forks, refactored most of the code, and started adding tests.
   It is possible that in adding support for new APIs/endpoints, others that used to work no longer work.

-I don't have time to build this out to support every endpoint, so **if you are using this module, or would like to use this module, please submit pull requests!**
+He doesn't have time to build this out to support every endpoint, so **if you are using this module, or would like to use this module, please submit pull requests!**

 ### Current state

 The 1.x branch is currently under active development, and there may be breaking changes between minor releases.
-(I realize this is contrary to best practice, but the module is not yet settled enough to major-bump every time.)
+(He realize this is contrary to best practice, but the module is not yet settled enough to major-bump every time.)

-**If you are using the 1.x branch, I recommend that you a) let me know your use case, b) help develop it,
+**If you are using the 1.x branch, he recommend that you a) let him know your use case, b) help develop it,
 c) watch the commit and release logs carefully.**